Unless you have an allergy, there’s no way you don’t love Nutella OR peanut butter.

 Ingredients needed for Peanut Butter Nutella Cookies

-For these cookies, we only need 4 simple ingredients: Nutella, powdered peanut butter, unsweetened applesauce, and baking soda.
+For these cookies, we only need 3 simple ingredients:

-The Nutella is the star here, and most of the flavor of these Peanut Butter Nutella Cookies comes from the Nutella itself!
-While not the “healthiest” ingredient being high in fat and sugar, it’s what makes these cookies so delicious.
+The Nutella is the star here, and most of the flavor of these Peanut Butter Nutella Cookies comes from the Nutella itself.

 How to make Peanut Butter Nutella Cookies